Selective Sinkhorn Routing for Improved Sparse Mixture of Experts: Experiments

 Next, we examine the effect of the regularization parameter $\xi$ on the performance of SSR w/ noise variants, with fixed settings of $p = 0.001$ and $\delta = 0.0001$.
-As discuss in \cref{sec:method_token_to_expert_assignment}, using the Softmax cost in the regularized OT improves the stability over the Linear cost by bounding the value of cost matrix, mitigating the overflow issue during the Sinkhorn algorithm.
-As shown in \cref{tab:wikitext-103-different-epsilon}, smaller $\xi$ values (e.g., 0.05, 0.1) lead to overflow in SSR-L w/ noise, i.e., \texttt{NaN} value, but remain effective for SSR-S w/ noise, yielding relatively good results.
+As discussed in \cref{sec:method_token_to_expert_assignment}, employing a Softmax-based cost in regularized OT improves stability compared to a linear cost by bounding the cost matrix, thereby mitigating overflow during the Sinkhorn iterations.
+As shown in \cref{tab:wikitext-103-different-epsilon}, smaller $\xi$ values (e.g., 0.05, 0.1) cause numerical overflow in SSR-L w/ noise (yielding \texttt{NaN}), whereas SSR-S w/ noise remains stable and continues to achieve competitive performance.